Izium: 20th century and early 21st century

 Izium changed hands several times during the Russian Civil War between 1918 and 1920, before finally being taken by the victorious Bolsheviks, who established the Soviet Union on the territory of the former Russian Empire.
 In 1923, Izium became the administrative center of the newly formed Izium Okruha inside the Ukrainian SSR.
 In 1930, in accordance with republic-wide abolition of the okruha system in the Ukrainian SSR, Izium Okruha was abolished and replaced with Izium Raion, which was subordinated directly to the federal government of Soviet Ukraine.
 In 1932, Izium and Izium Raion were assigned to the newly created Kharkiv Oblast of the Ukrainian SSR.
 Izium was incorporated as a city of oblast significance; while Izium served as the administrative center of the raion, it did not belong to it, being subordinated directly to Kharkiv Oblast.

 Izium suffered under the repressions of Soviet dictator Joseph Stalin.
 As a result of the Holodomor, a manmade famine in Soviet Ukraine between 1932 and 1933, 2,761 people from Izium are documented to have died.

 During World War II, Izium was the site of numerous important battles.
 A Red Army salient was cut off by counterattacking German forces during the Second Battle of Kharkiv and was eliminated in one of the most expensive learning errors for the Red Army.
 Izium was occupied by the German Army starting on 24 June 1942.
 The Germans operated a Nazi prison in the city.
 Izium was liberated by the Red Army on 5 February 1943.
 In mid-March 1943, German troops attacked Izium again, but were unsuccessful, according to Soviet sources.
 There were more clashes near the city in summer 1943, during the Izyum–Barvenkovo offensive.
 Soviet Lieutenant General Pyotr Volokh, commander of the 18th Mechanized Corps that fought on the Izium bridgehead, died in combat in the southern outskirts of the city.
 On 13 September 1950, after the end of the war, a monument to Volokh was unveiled in Izium.
 Until 2022, there was also a street named after Volokh.

 Izium's population grew rapidly in the 20th century due to its importance as a junction between Kharkiv and the Donbas.
 In January 1989 the population was 64,334 people, up from 12,000 in 1926.

-During the 2010 Ukrainian presidential election, more than 85% of people in Izium voted for Victor Yanukovych.
+During the 2010 Ukrainian presidential election, more than 85% of people in Izium voted for Viktor Yanukovych.
 In January 2013, Izium's population was 51,511 people.